LeslieDancey/fme-server-FULL/data_uploads.md

 Files can be uploaded through the FME Server Publishing Wizard, when a workspace is published from Workbench to FME Server:

 Clicking the Select Files button opens a dialog that shows what data is being uploaded.

+The upload of these files can be turned on and off as required, and you can also change the location to which data is uploaded – either to a repository (Data Upload) or to a Resource Folder – by clicking the Change Location button.

+The other way to upload data with this service is through the configure dialog when running a workspace.

+Use the File Upload section to upload the data, then choose Select From Recently Uploaded Files to select which files should be assigned to which published parameter:

+Be aware that data uploading with this service is only available with the chosen workspace.
+Also, the data is stored only temporarily and will be deleted in – by default – 30 minutes time.